meninosousa/Proliant/README.md

 The bios changed this automatically because both 250GB drives were the same model.
 I changed back to AHCI and the drive worked fine, with some corrupted (old) files.
 I remember thinking that this was just one more reason for never buy a prebuild.

+### OMV and Server Transfer

 Back to the proliant NAS, I bought nothing fancy, 2x WD Blue 4TB.
 They will be ON rarely so the RED drives (more expensive) weren't an option.
+I will test the 2TB limit as soon as I can, but I bet that it will be fine.
 They were installed in bay 2 and 4 for thermal reasons:
 - Bay 2 is away from the PSU;
 - Bay 4 is away from bay 2.